NoharOSP/Perfect_Works_Build/README.md

 - Text box issue with Hammer's last scene has been fixed.
 - Billy Ether ammo glitch has been fixed.
-- X attacks have been nerfed.
+- Gear damage calculation has been fixed (esp.
+X attaks).
+- Pierce Deathblows properly zeroes defense instead of attack
 - Visual glitch with the Karellen FMV has been fixed.
 - GHeater now has a price.
 - Leonardo's name has been corrected in the arena.